 Should super properties be called within a call to the parent constructor

 rather than set as properties.
-Typically used in combination with includeSuperProperties
+Typically used in combination with includeSuperProperties.

-Can't be true if using pre
+Can't be true if using pre with a super first statement.

 @default false